mohamedar97/bill-splitter/README.md

 2. Use the "Add Item" button to:

-   - Enter item prices
+   - Enter item prices and names
    - Assign items to specific people
    - Mark items as shared between all participants

+3. Use the "Scan Receipt" feature to:

+   - Upload a photo of your receipt
+   - Automatically extract items with AI
+   - Review and assign items to people

-3. View the bill summary to see:
+4. View the bill summary to see:
    - Subtotal
    - VAT amount
    - Service fee amount
    - Individual shares for each person
+   - Detailed breakdown per person
    - Final total

 ## Contributing